 Subject Textbooks and Other Instructional Materials/year of Adoption From Most Recent Adoption?
 Percent Students Lacking Own Assigned Copy Reading/Language Arts State-Adopted Textbooks Textbooks and support materials are state- adopted and consistent with the content and cycles of the curriculum frameworks adopted by the State Board of Education.
 The school district has purchased and provided each student with textbooks and materials in this subject area that are aligned with state standards.
 The Units of Study for Teaching Reading and the Units of Study in Opinion, Information, and Narrative Writing by Lucy Calkins as well as K-2 Phonics Lessons by Irene Fountas and Gay Su Pinnell are the state adopted textbooks for the District.
 The Tustin Unified School District Board of Education approved these textbooks for adoption on December 12, 2016.
-Supplemental Textbooks and Materials Students have access to classroom libraries containing both literature and non-fiction text.
-Yes 0% Mathematics State-Adopted Textbooks Textbooks and support materials are state- adopted and consistent with the content and cycles of the curriculum frameworks adopted by the State Board of Education.
+Supplemental Textbooks and Materials Students have access to classroom libraries containing both literature and non-fiction text; Lexia and Big Universe software Yes 0% Mathematics State-Adopted Textbooks Textbooks and support materials are state- adopted and consistent with the content and cycles of the curriculum frameworks adopted by the State Board of Education.
 The school district has purchased and provided each student with textbooks and materials in this subject area that are aligned to state standards.
 Houghton Mifflin Harcourt California Math Expressions Common Core (2015) is the state adopted core curriculum for the District.
 The Tustin Unified Board of Education approved this textbook for adoption on June 9, 2014.
 Yes 0%

 Subject Textbooks and Other Instructional Materials/year of Adoption From Most Recent Adoption?
 Percent Students Lacking Own Assigned Copy Science State-Adopted Textbooks Textbooks and support materials are state- approved and consistent with the content and cycles of the curriculum frameworks adopted by the State Board of Education.
 The school district has purchased and provided each student with textbooks and materials in this subject area that are aligned to state standards.
 Houghton-Mifflin California Science, Interactive Text (2007) is the state adopted textbook for the District.
 The Tustin Unified School District Board of Education approved this textbook for adoption on March 10, 2008.
 Supplemental Textbooks and Materials This curriculum is aligned to the Next Generation Science Standards and incorporates the three-dimensional learning model including cross-cutting concepts, science and engineering practices and disciplinary core ideas.
 Digital interactive curriculum is used in grades TK-5 and is supported with inquiry-based, hands-on exploration activities.
 Yes 0% History-Social Science State-Adopted Textbooks Textbooks and support materials are state- approved and consistent with the content and cycles of the curriculum frameworks adopted by the State Board of Education.
 The school district has purchased and provided each student with textbooks and materials in this subject area that are aligned to state standards.
 Harcourt Reflections (K- 5), 2007 is the state adopted core curriculum for the District.
 The Tustin Unified School District Board of Education approved this textbook for adoption on March 26, 2007.
-0%
+Supplemental Textbooks and Materials: Data-Based Questions online access (Mini-Qs in California for 4th and Mini-Qs in American History for 5th grades) Yes 0%